-Heirs of Afrika Hosts its Sixth Annual International Women of Power Lunch
+Heirs of Afrika Hosts its Sixth Annual International Women of Power Lunch featuring Koshie Mills, Loni Love, Yo Yo, Claire Sulmers, and More! | Fashion Bomb Daily

-The sixth annual International Women of Power Luncheon was a moment in Black female excellence and style.
+The sixth annual Heirs of Afrika International Women of Power Luncheon was a moment in Black female excellence and style.
 Black women from Africa to America gathered in Los Angeles to award and recognize their fellow sisters for their contributions and innovations in their respective fields.

 Heirs of Afrika, the global multimedia enterprise/movement founded by Ghanian-American Koshie Mills, tapped comedian and talk show host Loni Love as the host while other dynamic attendees included Dr. Constance Ejuma, creative director Erricka Sumatra, actress Osas Ighodaro and so many more empowering women from across the diaspora.